itmebael/fisherman_sos_alert/README.md

    flutter pub get
    ```

-2. **Firebase Configuration**
+2. **Supabase Configuration**
-   - Ensure `firebase_options.dart` is properly configured
+   - Update `lib/supabase_config.dart` with your Supabase project credentials
-   - Firebase project should have Authentication and Firestore enabled
+   - Supabase project should have Authentication and Database enabled

 3. **Run the Application**
    ```bash